 With the holidays around the corner, most of us think of visiting home, but it can be one of the most magical times to visit other cities too.
 It’s not just Europe who knows how to do Christmas right.
-Whether you make it a family trip, or explore on your own, here are 15 best places to spend Christmas in the US to help you plan your holidays.
+Whether you make it a family trip or explore on your own, here are the best places to spend Christmas in the US to help you plan your holidays.

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.

 Last Updated: October 28, 2020